Handbook for Supplier Permits

 The director will review the request.
 If approved, ABC will notify the supplier in writing of the approval.
 The notification will serve as the permit.
 The supplier may deliver the alcoholic liquor through its own salesperson or other employee or by common carrier.

 Gallonage Tax Paid on Products Imported into Kansas

-Kansas distributors must pay the gallonage tax on all alcoholic liquor and cereal malt beverages received from suppliers.
+Kansas distributors must pay the gallonage tax on all alcoholic liquor and CMB received from suppliers.
 [Subsection (a) and (b) of K.S.A.
 41-501]

 Gallonage tax is not imposed upon:

 - Wines manufactured solely and exclusively for sacramental purposes (religious ceremonies conducted by authorized representatives of churches or other religious groups).
 [Subsection (d) of K.S.A.
 41-501]

 - Alcohol or wine manufactured and sold to a non-beverage user licensed as such in Kansas.
 [Subsection (e)(1) of K.S.A.
 41-501]